deus-developer/tgateway/README.md

 ![License](https://img.shields.io/github/license/deus-developer/tgateway)
 ![Build Status](https://img.shields.io/github/actions/workflow/status/deus-developer/tgateway/release_pypi.yaml)

 Telegram Gateway Python SDK is a lightweight and asynchronous client library designed to interface with the [Telegram Gateway API](https://core.telegram.org/gateway).
+It provides a powerful and easy-to-use interface for sending and managing verification messages, checking their status, and revoking them.
+Alongside the SDK, the `tgateway` library also includes a CLI tool for performing these operations directly from the command line.

 ## ✨ Features